 Keywords: Faculty development, Experiential learning & education, Case study, Information assurance & security

-Download this article: JISE - Volume 28 Number 1, Page 11.pdf
+Download this article: JISE - Volume 28 Issue 1, Page 11.pdf

 Recommended Citation: Yuan, X., Williams, K., Yu, H., Rorrer, A., Chu, B. -T., Yang, L., Winters, K., & Kizza, J. (2017).
 Faculty Workshops for Teaching Information Assurance through Hands-On Exercises and Case Studies.
 Journal of Information Systems Education, 28(1), pp. 11-20.